skramazan/GDA_Capstone_Project_Cyclistic_Bike-share/README.md

 Three questions will guide the future marketing program:
  1. How do annual members and casual riders use Cyclistic bikes differently?
- 2. why would casual riders buy Cyclistic annual memberships?
+ 2. Why would casual riders buy Cyclistic annual memberships?
  3. How can Cyclistic use digital media to influence casual riders to become members?